pjotrp/mpi-with-ruby/README.md

 ```

 Every file contains the reference with possible SNPs, the haplotype (4
-by default), followed by the SNP of the individual and a probability:
+types by default), followed by the SNP of the individual and a probability:

     ==> ind2.tab <==
     cc      2       c       1.00